 A Hardware monitor is also provided, which allows you to view all hardware-related data.
 You may examine specific details on your motherboard, CPU, graphics card, memory, and other components.
 You can also examine essential information about your operating system if you like.

-Rainmeter is available in a portable form, so you don’t have to install it your computer.
+Rainmeter is available in a portable form, so you don’t have to install it on your computer.
 The tool has all of the essential capabilities, but if you want to get the most out of Rainmeter, we strongly advise you to experiment with other skin.
-Although this is an excellent tool to monitor your system’s resources, advanced users may be turned off by the vast customisation.
+Although this is an excellent tool to monitor your system’s resources, advanced users may be turned off by the vast customization.

 - It can also provide benchmarks and a thorough analysis of your system’s resources.